AppraiseQA/appraise/README.md

 Assume that before version 1.0, important stuff is likely going to change in a backwards-incompatible way based on community feedback.

+## Contribute to Appraise

+Here's a list of [tasks](tasks.md) that we plan to do, so join in and take one of those!

 ## License

 MIT, see the [license](LICENSE) file.